steelber/arcgis-online-tutorial/README.md

 ## Going Further
 If you want to go further in your exploration of ArcGIS Online, you can optionally try some of the following:
 * Download some other Iowa Township Project datasets from this repository and try mapping them.
-There are both CSVs and shapefiles with additional data.
+There is a [CSV with 1920s data](/Grinnell_1920_Geocoding_Result_Tidied.csv) and [shapefiles](/Shapefiles) with additional data.
 Try comparing and contrasting historical data from 1900 and 1920.
 * Try playing around with some of the [Analysis](https://doc.arcgis.com/en/arcgis-online/analyze/perform-analysis.htm) and other Publisher features, once your Publisher account has been enabled.
 Test out hosting the CSV or shapefile data as a [hosted layer](https://doc.arcgis.com/en/arcgis-online/manage-data/hosted-web-layers.htm) within ArcGIS Online, rather than adding the file directly to a map.
 * Use ArcGIS Online’s [browse and search features](https://doc.arcgis.com/en/arcgis-online/reference/search.htm) under the “Add” section to add additional layers of content to your map: you can find data created and curated by a variety of other organizations (such as recent federal census data, for example).
 * Try building out a StoryMap with additional content to contextualize your map, following these [Getting Started](https://doc.arcgis.com/en/arcgis-storymaps/get-started/what-is-arcgis-storymaps.htm) instructions from Esri.